The Impact of Light Pollution on Wildlife and Human Health

 How Can Building Owners and Managers Help?

 Buildings can extinguish unnecessary overnight lighting from late August through mid-November (fall) and mid-March through early June (spring).
 Top priority is turning off exterior, ornamental and rooftop architectural lighting.
 Buildings can also extinguish interior lighting on upper floors, move maintenance and cleaning activities to daytime hours, turn off upward-directed sign lighting and make sure that outdoor lights are properly shielded.
-Fill out our Take the Pledge to Go Lights Out online sign-up form or contact Mary Coolidge.
+Take the Pledge to Go Lights Out or contact Mary Coolidge.

 How Can Residents Help?